MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 The pre-optimization was comprised of two separate runs using the Baseline Perturbation analysis option in PAT to determine the magnitude and direction of utility cost savings; one for `OnNightIfLowOutdoorTempAndOffDay` and `OnNightIfLowOutdoorTempAndOnDayIfCooling` shading controls, which use an outdoor air temperature setpoint; and one for `OnNightIfLowInsideTempAndOffDay`, which uses an indoor air temperature setpoint.
 Of these 17 simulations, the `OnNightIfLowOutdoorTempAndOnDayIfCooling` shading control was the only one that showed significant energy cost savings compared to the baseline with the other two shading control types showing very small energy cost increases.

-The optimization of this measure used the Particle Swarm Optimization (PSO) analysis option in PAT with a single independent variable, the outdoor air temperature setpoint, to minimize the annual energy cost.
+The optimization of this measure used the Particle Swarm Optimization (PSO) analysis option in PAT, which is based on hydroPSO (Zambrano-Bigiarini et. al., 2013) with a single independent variable, the outdoor air temperature setpoint, to minimize the annual energy cost.
 The as shown in Figure x.

 ![image](png/measure_a2_optimization_results.png)

 __Figure x.
 Measure A2 Optimization Results__

-The annual energy use intensity and energy cost savings for the optimized setpoint of 20.64C is shown in Figures x. and x. below, which showed a savings of 6.1% and 10.3% respectively.
+The annual energy cost and use savings for the optimized setpoint of 20.64C is shown in Figures x. and x. below, which showed a savings of 10.3% and 6.1% respectively.

 ![image](png/measure_a2_energy_cost_results.png)